 Kibale Forest National Park contains one of the loveliest and most varied tracts of tropical forest in Uganda.
-This is home to a host of forest wildlife but most famous for the large number of primate species, 13 species in total of primate.
+This is home to a host of forest wildlife but most famous for a large number of primate species, 13 species in a total of primates.
 The Forest cover predominates in the northern and central parts of the Park on the elevated Fort Portal plateau.
 Kibale is highest at the park’s northern tip which stands 1590 m above sea level.
 Northern Kibale is also the wettest area, receiving a mean annual rainfall of up to 1700 mm, mostly during March-May and September-November.

 The climate is generally pleasant with a mean annual temperature range of 14-270 C. Temperatures are highest (and rainfall lower) in the south where the terrain drops down onto the hot rift valley floor, giving way to open grassland.
-The park covers an area of 795 km2 and forms a contiguous block with Queen Elizabeth National Park, on an altitude of 1.100-1.590 m above sea level.
+The park covers an area of 795 km2 and forms a contiguous block with Queen Elizabeth National Park, at an altitude of 1.100-1.590 m above sea level.
 The vegetation is dominated by the tropical rainforest.

 PARK AT A GLANCE